code-obos/dkt-renovate-presets/README.md

 ## NPM Registry host rules

-You will need to do one extra step to get access to our private modules
+You will need to do one extra step to get access to our private modules.
+Ask one of the CODEOWNERS for the token

 ```json
 "hostRules": [